 1967: The Jimi Hendrix Experience began recording “Purple Haze” at De Lane Lea Studios in London.
 According to drummer Mitch Mitchell, the trio recorded the song in three takes, after which Hendrix and manager Chas Chandler made repeated trips to the studio to perfect the record.
 The four-track tape was later taken to Olympic Studios for overdubbing, where they were assigned sound engineer Eddie Kramer, who became an important figure in subsequent Hendrix recordings.
 At Olympic, Chandler experimented with several new effects such as increasing and decreasing speed and panning, and Hendrix’s solo was the first use of the Octavia guitar effects unit, which had been developed by electronics and acoustical engineer Roger Mayer with input from Hendrix.

-1967: The Hollies began recording “On a Carousel” at Abbey Road Studios in London.
+1967: The Hollies began recording “On a Carousel” at EMI Studios in London.

 1969: “Games People Play” by Joe South entered the Billboard Hot 100.
-Souths’ first top 40 hit and highest charting single at #12, the song also later won Best Contemporary Song and Song of the Year at the 1970 Grammy Awards.
+It became Souths’ first top 40 hit and highest charting single, reaching #12.
+It also won Best Contemporary Song and Song of the Year at the 1970 Grammy Awards.

 1986: Pet Shop Boys had their first #1 on the UK singles chart with “West End Girls.”
 The single made it to #1 on the Billboard Hot 100 in the US in May.